-Benefits of Attending Performing Arts

-- Each live performance is a unique experience and can be an adventure - Connect with family and friends in a different way - Certain types of performances offer opportunity to be part of a community (i.e. live music or community events) or to take part in activities that bring people with similar interests together - Performances often focus on topics that reflect Millennials' passion for social issues (diversity, gay marriage, immigration) - Also performers themselves may be a diverse group and some organizations/events provide opportunity to be part of a diverse audience or community that's different from usual friends and associates
+Millennial Aspirations & Attitudes Benefits of Attending Performing Arts Have a full "experience" Each live performance is a unique experience and can be an adventure Connect with others; meet people and be part of a broader community Connect with family and friends in a different way Certain types of performances offer opportunity to be part of a community (i.e. live music or community events) or to take part in activities that bring people with similar interests together Progressiveness on social issues Performances often focus on topics that reflect Millennials' passion for social issues (diversity, gay marriage, immigration) Also performers themselves may be a diverse group and some organizations/events provide opportunity to be part of a diverse audience or community that's different from usual friends and associates

-^{} While a majority of Millennials have progressive views, a sizable minority do not.
+While a majority of Millennials have progressive views, a sizable minority do not.
 The above suggestions are dependent on content of arts offerings and "fit" for any particular arts group.
 Sources: Grant recipient research, secondary and syndicated research